House with lights on a night

 • Schedule high-energy appliances like dishwashers and washing machines to run during daylight hours.

-• Manage hot water usage by showering earlier in the day when possible.
+• Manage hot water usage by showering earlier in the day when possible to reduce your monthly energy bill.

 • Consider investing in a stand-by power controller that automatically switches off unattended entertainment systems.